| Crawford "Cherokee

 not have the money to keep marshals in the field for a campaign against

+the outlaws.
 Chief United States Marshall Crump

 of Fort Smith, Arkansas was summoned to Washington to give an account